110440/UINavigationController-SecondBarView/README.md

 # UINavigationController-SecondBarView
-This category is used for add a custom view below UINavigationController's NavigationBar.Typical a second navibar or progressView
+This category is used for add a custom view below UINavigationController's NavigationBar.Typical a navibar or a progressView

 ## How to use
 ```